-Perform: Temporarily disables most of forScore mini's gestures and auxiliary features, letting you focus and turn pages even more reliably.
+Perform: Temporarily disables most of forScore's gestures and auxiliary features, letting you focus and turn pages even more reliably.

-Cue: Broadcast page turns and/or program changes to nearby devices.
+Cue: Broadcast page turns and/or program changes to nearby iPads.

-Console: Edit metadata and add files to your forScore mini library from a computer on the same wi-fi network with this web-based interface.
+Console: Edit metadata and add files to your forScore library from a computer on the same wi-fi network with this web-based interface.

-Devices: Connect select Bluetooth Smart accessories to forScore mini, such as IKMultimedia's iRig BlueBoard or FiftyThree's Pencil.
+Devices: Connect select Bluetooth Smart accessories to forScore, such as IKMultimedia's iRig BlueBoard or FiftyThree's Pencil.

-Backup: Create and restore from forScore mini library backups.
+Backup: Create and restore from forScore library backups.

-Support: Learn more about forScore mini, see which version you're using, view library statistics, or send us questions and comments.
+Support: Learn more about for Score, see which version you're using, view library statistics, or send us questions and comments.

-Settings: Customize your forScore mini experience to meet your needs.
+Settings: Customize your forScore experience to meet your needs.

-TV Output: This item appears only when your device is connected to an external display and can override iOS' standard screen mirroring feature, giving you greater control over resolution, rotation, and zoom.
+TV Output: This item appears only when the iPad is connected to an external display and can override iOS' standard screen mirroring feature, giving you greater control over resolution, rotation, and zoom.